noeliarico/starter-academic/content/en/authors/admin/_index.md

   link: http://github.com/noeliarico/
 - icon: envelope
   icon_pack: fas
-  link: '#contact'  # For a direct email link, use "mailto:test@example.org".
+  link: "mailto:noeliarico@uniovi.es" # '#contact'  # For a direct email link, use "mailto:test@example.org".

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv